Histochem

 antigen retrieval is a protocol to expose antigens masked by fixation (see antigen retrieval protocol)

-avidin - biotin complex
+Avidin - biotin complex

 there is a high affinity between avidin and biotin; immunohistochemistry makes use of this high affinity by using biotinylated antibodies to amplify tissue antigen signals